Black Mexico: Afro-Mex cuisine that binds

 “You [could] see them in the sack at the back,” Laudan said.
 “When you ask the vendors how they cook them, they indicate that they ‘guisar’ them, that is they put them in stews as they would habas or garbanzos.
 They do not eat them alone and simply boiled as they would the huge variety of Mexican beans.
 This makes sense because all three are Old World, not New World, legumes.

-The following is a popular blackeyed peas recipe in Mexico.
+The following is a black eyed peas recipe popular in Mexico.

 Sort and wash peas.
 Place in a large Dutch oven.
 Cover with water 2 inches above peas.
 Let soak overnight.

-Brown sausage in a heavy skillet, stirring to crumble.
-Add onion.
-Cook until tender and drain.
 Drain peas well.
+Cover with water again.
 Stir in sausage and remaining ingredients.
-Bring to a boil.
-Cover and reduce heat.
-Simmer 1 1/2 hours.
-Add water, if necessary.
-Recipe courtesy Mediavine.
+Bring to boil.
+Cover and reduce heat and simmer 1 – 1/2 hours.
+Add water if necessary.
+Recipe courtesy geniuskitchen.com.

 One of the most important contributions of African cooking was the peanut.
 The peanut plant probably originated in Peru or Brazil in South America.
 No fossil records prove this, but people in South America made pottery in the shape of peanuts or decorated jars with peanuts as far back as 3,500 years ago.